HouseTrip/housetrip.github.com/_posts/2013-09-12-monitoring-jobs.md

 Unfortunately, I believe those are all coping mechanisms.

 The first piggie is confusing _importance_ and _urgency_ of a job.
-Importance is almost impossible to define, even relatively between;
+Importance is almost impossible to define because it's relative;
 different stakeholders will have different views, and importance may well vary over time as well, making it a maintenance nightmare.
 As I pointed out earlier, this was our original mistake—creating different queues (priorities) by importance.

 The second piggie thinks there's a silver bullet.
-In computing, there rarely is—and we we suggested this we were just being the victims of hearsay and non-comparable experiences.
+In computing, there rarely is; and when we suggested this, we were just being the victims of hearsay and non-comparable experiences.
 Sidekiq, for instance, has a few extra features (notification of [batch completion](https://github.com/mperham/sidekiq/wiki/Batches), for instance);
 but in our scenario it'd be a 1:1 replacement for DelayedJobs.
 So Sidekiq won't solve our issue—it'll just give us lower job latency, and possibly better job throughput, mainly because it's Redis-backed.

 The third piggie is less wrong than the other first two.
-Having a dedicated queues and workers for one of more job types (dedicated processing resources) can, indeed, increase reliability.
-What he might be missing is that he's trading that for increased cost of maintenance on one hand (another part of the stack needs scaling), and that the rationale can be repeated _ad nauseam_: everything's important, so everything should get dedicated resources.
+Having a dedicated queue and workers for one or more job types (i.e. dedicated infrastructure) can, indeed, increase reliability.
+What he might be missing is that he's trading that for increased cost of maintenance (another part of the stack now needs management and scaling), and that this rationale can be repeated _ad nauseam_: everything's important, so everything should get dedicated resources.

 By that last logic, we'd have dedicated web stacks (dynos if you're running on Heroku) for every page, so we can micromanage latency on a page-by-page